-Disclaimer.
-I am not affiliated with Verizon and this is my personal experience.
-I also don’t have any affiliate links or ads, so I’m not making money by sharing this with you.
+Important I am not affiliated with Verizon and this is my personal experience.
 I am not paid by Verizon and bought the G3100 outright myself.
-So if you found this helpful and want to say thanks you can buy me a coffee!

 This Verizon G3100 user review is organized by:

 - Hardware Overview